manosbatsis/vaultaire/docs/plugins/rsql-support.md

-This plugin provides support for [RSQL](https://www.baeldung.com/rest-api-search-language-rsql-fiql) and [FIQL](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) queries.
-RSQL is great for REST:
+This plugin provides support for [RSQL](https://www.baeldung.com/rest-api-search-language-rsql-fiql) and [FIQL](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) queries, which is great great for REST:

 - It's simple, compact and URL-friendly.
 - There's no need to maintain endpoints as you add/modify state propperties/schemas.